Infotrend-Inc/CoreAI/README.md

 Not all GPUs are supported in the Docker Hub builds.
 The containers are built for "compute capability (version)" (as defined in the [GPU supported](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) Wikipedia page) of 6.0 and above (ie Pascal and above).

-If we need a different GPU compute capability, we can edit the `Makefile` and alter the various `DNN_ARCH_` matching the one that we need to build and add the needed architecture.
+If you need a different GPU compute capability, we can edit the `Makefile` and alter the various `DNN_ARCH_` matching the one that we need to build and add the needed architecture.
 Then type `make` to see the entire list of containers that the release we have obtained can build and use the exact tag that we want to build to build it locally (on Ubuntu, we will need `docker` and `build-essential` installed --at least-- to do this).
 Building a container image takes a lot of CPU and can take multiple hours, so we recommend to build only the target needed.

 ##  2.2.
 Using the container images